 Brenda Johnson always had a knack for numbers.

-“I have always been fascinated by math,” she says.
+“I have always been fascinated by math,” this graduating senior in the Class of 2019 says.
 “I love that satisfying feeling after solving a problem.”

 And she discovered the perfect equation: Attending Rutgers plus majoring in statistics equals happiness.

-On one hand, she likes the size and scope of Rutgers University-New Brunswick.
+On one hand, she savored the size and scope of Rutgers University-New Brunswick.

-“I like that it’s a big school,” says Johnson, a senior who also holds down a job as a supervisor at the Busch Campus Learning Center.
+“I like that it’s a big school,” says Johnson, who also held down a job as a supervisor at the Busch Campus Learning Center.
 “You meet a lot of people, and there’re so many different things you can do and become involved in.”

-But she also enjoys the close-knit community of scholars and students in the Department of Statistics and Biostatistics.
+But she also enjoyed the close-knit community of scholars and students in the Department of Statistics and Biostatistics.

 “The professors are super helpful and work hard to build strong relationships with students,” she says.
 “They are very smart, and they encourage you to feel smart too.”